Tarn Hut (km1917) – Hunters Hut (km1941)

 Finally at the top of the valley, I came to Top Wairoa Hut.
-It is painted classic international orange with its identifying numbers painter on top, in the traditional style of backcountry huts.
-This is so helos can spot it easily.
+It is one of those classic international orange huts with its identifying numbers painter on top.
+This was once the traditional style of backcountry huts so that helos could spot and identify them easily.
 And boy does it stand out.
 It was like a beacon from the top of the ridge.

 Can you spot the hut?

 Then I entered an alpine area that was full of views and changing terrain.
 This is the Red Hills area which is a unique mineral belt of uplifted metamorphic rock that stretches for quite a ways but is only a few kms wide.
-There are lots of big mountains of varying colors and open alpine areas, as the soil doesn’t support the growth of most trees.
+There are lots of big mountains of varying colors and open alpine areas, since the soil is poor and doesn’t support the growth of most trees.

 The climb started with a boulder field of red rocks that looked volcanic but are not.
 They were jumbled in every possible angle and very sharp, making the walking tricky to say the least.
 One bad step would mean a broken leg or a lot of lost skin.